Acid-Free – Having a pH of 7.0 or greater at the time of manufacture. Applies to paper/board products.

 Construction – The thickness and type of material; pt. and mil are both terms that indicate 1/1,000 of an inch.

-Buffer – This line indicates whether or not an alkaline substance has been added to neutralize acids or counteract acids in the future; some items may be sensitive to alkalinity and require unbuffered materials.
+Buffer – This line indicates whether or not an alkaline substance has been added to neutralize acids or counteract acids in the future.
+Some items may be sensitive to alkalinity and require unbuffered materials.
+Learn more about buffered vs. unbuffered storage materials.
+Applies to paper/board products.